-This booklet is designed to help women understand more about urinary incontinence and the choices available.
+This booklet is designed to help women understand more about recurrent urinary tract infections and the choices available.
 Please keep it and take it with you to your appointments.

 A collaborative process that allows patients and their providers to make health care treatment decisions together, taking into account the best scientific evidence available, as well as the patient's values and preferences.